Get all the latest data for Glasgow

 Does a property price drop look likely in Glasgow as of 2026?

-The single most important factor that would increase the odds of a price drop in Glasgow is a sharp rise in mortgage interest rates, because higher monthly payments would squeeze buyer affordability and force some sellers to accept lower offers.
+The macro factor that would most increase the odds of a Glasgow price drop is a renewed rise in mortgage rates, because flats, terraced houses and family homes all depend on monthly affordability.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Glasgow.